You’re getting interviews with the employers you’re targeting, and job search references are requested.

-- Tell them what kinds of skills, strengths, qualities and qualifications your target employers are looking for in candidates like you.
+- Tell them what kinds of skills, strengths, qualities and qualifications your target employers are looking for.

 - Prepare them for a call by sending them a link to your LinkedIn profile and targeted executive resume.

-- To help them rave about you, provide anecdotes and specific accomplishments of yours that will impress employers and reinforce your personal brand.
+- To help them rave about you, provide anecdotes and specific accomplishments of yours.

 - Prep them on how to deal with salary questions.
 Make sure they know how you have addressed this with the employer, so both of your answers are in sync.

 - Prep them to deal with questions about your weaknesses, to be consistent with how you’ve already addressed this in the interview process.

 Choose the right people as references . . . probably NOT friends.

 Think twice before including friends on your list.
 Your references should have some professional connection to you, and be able to provide meaningful information about your work performance.
 A weak reference can turn the tables against you.

 In an article on Job-Hunt.org, former executive recruiter Jeff Lipschultz said it’s important to choose the right references for the right situation:

 “You might want different references depending on the job you have applied for.